Why you can trust Jerry

 Figure out which end of the cover is which

-Step 1: Figure out the back from the front.
+Figure out the back from the front.
 A car cover looks kind of like a tent, especially when it’s fresh out of the bag.
-The first step is probably the most important.

 Figure out which end is which.
 Most car cover manufacturers either print cheats on the fabric to show you the middle of the front or they include a tag to indicate the front of the cover.

-Step 2: Shake out the cover.
+Shake out the cover.
 Once you’ve found the front, shake out the entire cover.
-You may be able to spot problems before you go to the trouble of putting on the car cover.
+You may be able to spot problems before you go through the trouble of putting on the car cover.